 Pool thermometers are ideal for keeping pools at safe temperatures.
 In this context, safe means “a level that allows all pool chemicals to work as intended.”
 If things are too hot or cold, you might have to spend more money and use more chemicals to balance them out.

-The US Masters Swimming Organization and the World Health Organization recommend keeping most pools between 78 and 86 degrees, which I agree is just about the perfect pool temperature.
+The US Masters Swimming Organization and the World Health Organization recommend keeping most pools between 78 and 86 degrees, which I agree is the perfect pool temperature.
 Recreational pools tend to be on the higher end of this spectrum, although staying hydrated even when using such pools is essential.

 Some therapeutic pools may go up to about 90 degrees but should never exceed 95 degrees.
 Remember that bacteria and other pests tend to thrive in warmer water.
 The best cooling systems are natural, relying on shade or wind instead of powered systems.

-Modern pool thermometers are often smart devices and can send alerts to your smartphone to let you know if your pool’s temperature exceeds safe thresholds.
+Modern pool thermometers are smart devices that can send alerts to your smartphone to let you know if your pool’s temperature exceeds safe thresholds.
 Here are some of my favorite recommendations for the best pool thermometer.
 One of the top options is below.